laggingreflex/react-typescript-mocha-webpack-boilerplate/README.md

 - To start a local development server with webpack
 > npm run start                 // with hot reloading<br />
 > npm run start-no-hot          // without hot reloading (IE8, IE9)<br />
+This command loads the resulting html and bundles in memory in dist-dev/ folder.

 - To test with mocha ( see test/mocha.opts for the configuration )
 > npm run test<br />

 - To build the minified code
 > npm run build<br />
+Creates a dist/ folder with all the html and bundles.

 The project can be built or start without the typings folder, as long as a typings.json file is provided in the root folder.<br />
 The build and start scripts automatically install the typings.